lamarrr/lamarrr.github.io/resume.md

 ### Software Engineering Intern (Mixed Reality), October 2020 – August 2021

-- Architected and implemented Microsoft Mesh mixed-reality's Unreal Engine plugin, Enabling Software Developers and Microsoft's Partners to easily onboard and integrate the Mesh platform into their products (Unreal Engine, C++, C#, MRTK)
+- Architected and implemented Microsoft Mesh's (Mixed Reality) Unreal Engine plugin, Enabling Software Developers and Microsoft's Partners to easily onboard and integrate the Mesh platform into their products (Unreal Engine, C++, C#, MRTK)
   ??- Held meetings with stakeholders and onboarded other Software Engineers to the implemented plugin ??- Contributed to code and design reviews with peers and stakeholders while providing feedback and ensuring best practices are followed
 - Mentored Students from the Microsoft Learn Cohort, Introducing them to the technology stack and design space of developing mixed-reality software, and provided feedback and guidance for their projects